gvwilson/sdxpy/src/layout/index.md

 Let's start on [%g easy_mode "easy mode" %] without margins, padding, line-wrapping, or other complications.
-Everything we can put on the screen is represented as a rectangular cell, and every cell is either a row, a column, or a block.
+Everything we can put on the screen is represented as a rectangular cell, and every cell is either a row, a column, or a [%g block_page "block" %].
 A block has a fixed width and height:

 [% inc file="easy_mode.py" keep="block" %]